 Knowing the answers to these questions will lead you to an articulation and restatement of your values.
 This leads to aligning your giving with your values.
 Philanthropy (the love of humanity) is often expressed by giving to the community in the form of time, talent, treasure and ties (the four t’s).
 Values-based philanthropy happens when you align your resources (the four t’s) with what matters most to you.

 Knowing and articulating your values provides clear boundaries for how you share your resources; frees up time and energy to focus on impact; and offers greater fulfillment.
 Aligning philanthropy with values helps achieve clear outcome goals, deep knowledge of focus areas, effective and coordinated resource sharing strategies, and establish learning plans and practices.
-You must use a combination of the head and heart in order to be an effective philanthropist.
+Effective philanthropy combines the head and heart.